carlodevil/fioriPrepper/README.md

 # 🏅 Fiori Study Buddy

-A modern, interactive quiz application designed to help SAP Fiori developers and consultants prepare for certifications and enhance their knowledge.
-The application features a clean, responsive interface with question banks, scoring system, and leaderboards.
+A modern, mobile‑first quiz application designed to help SAP Fiori developers and consultants prepare for certifications and enhance their knowledge.
+The application features a clean, responsive interface with question banks, scoring system, and leaderboards backed by Cloudflare KV.

 ## ✨ Features